ram12ka4/dsa_machine_learning/About.md

 # Hello!
 I am Ram

 Welcome to my little blog that connects millions of people all over the world.
 I have been designing and developing web application for 7 years.
 I developed my first web application on java and j2ee.
-But over the year I started loosing interest on java because of   boiller pte code
+But over the year I started loosing interest on java because of boiler plate code that takes one task to ccccccomplete

 # Files